glotzerlab/gsd/doc/hoomd-examples.rst

     result

-`gsd.hoomd.HOOMDTrajectory` can be pickled when in read mode to allow for multiprocessing through pythons native multiprocessing library.
+`gsd.hoomd.HOOMDTrajectory` can be pickled when in read mode to allow for multiprocessing through Python's :py:mod:`multiprocessing` library.
 Here ``count_particles`` finds the number of particles in each frame and appends it to a list.

 Using the command line
 ^^^^^^^^^^^^^^^^^^^^^^